Pacific Ridge School: Harkness Learning

 Pacific Ridge School is Harkness Learning.
 Instead of sitting at rows of desks facing a blackboard, classes of 15 students sit with their teacher around a large, oval table, called a Harkness table.
 Because of this arrangement, the exchange of information during a lesson differs from that in a traditional classroom.
 Students listen, ask questions, and learn from the teacher and from each other.

 The school maintains a student-to-faculty ratio of 7:1.

 Pacific Ridge School's curriculum and graduation requirements exceed those of the State of California diploma and UC/CSU eligibility.

-Global Education

-Global issues are woven throughout the curriculum and the final weeks of the school year are reserved for student trips.
-Roughly 90% of students participate in global travel at Pacific Ridge School.

-6th and 7th graders explore nature and small communities in Big Bear and Catalina Island;

-8th graders consider notions of civic action and national government in Washington, D.C.